In the guide

 The indication 'PART WORN' must also appear next to the BS or ECE approval mark, or next to the word 'RETREAD'.

-For tyres marked BS AU 144e, a speed category symbol and load capacity marking should be present.
+For tyres marked BS AU 144e, a speed category symbol and load capacity marking must be present.

-A tyre has to comply with all these requirements whether or not it is fitted to a rim.
+A tyre has to comply with all these requirements, regardless of whether it is fitted to a rim.

 We recommend that a thorough inspection of the tyre be made before fitting to the rim, and also after fitting and inflating the tyre to the highest operating pressure.
 Tyres that are sold unfitted will need to be inspected with particular care as it is an offence to supply tyres with the defects listed above, even if they only become detectable when the tyre is inflated.
 Inflation and inspection is recommended.